01 December 2024

 Solar_Meter App user interface

 The Wifi firmware has also been upgraded.
-The Solarometer hosts a webserver with a basic embedded web 🕸 page, ( written in html & css ), and automatically configures itself as a stand-alone WiFi soft access point, ( IP 192.168.4.1, SSID "SpacerLabs WiFi Sensors" ).
+The Solarometer hosts a webserver with a basic embedded web 🕸 page, ( written in html, css & JavaScript ), and automatically configures itself as a WiFi soft access point, ( IP 192.168.4.1, SSID "SpacerLabs WiFi Sensors" ).
 This was originally developed for the UVRM in 📅 January 2021 as a prototype only.
 At that time "http" server-client communication protocol was adopted, which required a page refresh to initiate an http request to get a new UV measurement value.
 The Solarometer, however, uses "Asynchronous JavaScript & XML" ( 'AJAX' ) protocol for near real-time updating of the measured 📏light intensities on the webpage opened in the client's browser.

 Webpage displayed on a phone's browser